Saturday, December 12, 2009

 Nutrient losses have a profound effect on cave life, especially when contributed to by human activity.
 Citizens concerned about youth entering Shelta Cave in Alabama caused the evacuation of a large colony of gray bats, when they gated the entrance to the cave.
 Without the bats, there was no guano; nutrients levels dropped and aquatic systems within the cave dependent upon the guano decreased significantly.
 Meanwhile, continued development nearby caused the infiltration of the insecticide Heptachlor Epoxide.
 Likely used to treat nearby foundations, infiltration of this substance nearly decimated the Alabama Cave Shrimp population, resulting in its addition to the endangered species list in 1988.
 (Elliott)

 Human activities undoubtedly leave a mark on cave systems; the simple presence of a human can dramatically alter these fragile environments.
 Ignorance is most often a major contributing factor.
-Unfounded fear of vampire bats in Mexico has destroyed many bat colonies in the country; the practice of extinguishing bat colonies in Central and South America continues today.
-Science has also contributed to the decline of certain cave populations.
+Unfounded fear of vampire bats in Mexico destroyed many bat colonies in the country, though the practice of extinguishing bat colonies in Central and South America continues today.
+Science also contributed to the decline of certain cave populations.
 One biologist, D.C.
-Culver admitted that his methods of collection had resulted in a severe decline in populations of cave isopods (tiny crustaceans).
+Culver admitted that his methods of collection resulted in a severe decline in populations of cave isopods (tiny crustaceans).
 Additionally, early attempts to track bats using banding caused torn wing membranes and injured their fragile bones, affecting their populations.
 Today, the preferred method of tracking uses tiny radio transmitters, glued to the fur, which has helped to provide a better understanding of bat habits, the factors that influence them, and their diminishing populations.
 It is extremely important to understand these factors too, because without the bat, there is no guano; in most instances, without guano, there is no cave life; without cave life, no organisms exist to help filter the water indicative of these environments, which humans depend greatly upon.
 (Elliott)

 The Solution for Caves